kuiper2000/Applied_Math/_sources/PDE/Wave_equation.md

 \end{align}
 ```

-To show that, we first observe {eq}`eq195` and the following two characteristic equations
+To show that, we first observe {eq}`eq195` and we can find the following two characteristic equations

 ```{math}